Grand Dental logo

 Christensen phenomenon

-The Christianson phenomenon is the characteristic of denture occlusions having a posterior open bite in protrusive motion and positions.
-Unless no overbite is determined, this is unavoisable in denture fabrication.
+The Christensen phenomenon is the characteristic of denture occlusions having a posterior open bite in protrusive motion and positions.
+Unless no overbite is determined, this is unavoidable in denture fabrication.
 This is why the definitions of occlusal schemes for dentures focus on centric and eccentric movements, not protrusive movements.

-• Complete Denture Occlusion: Best Evidence Consensus Statuement.
+• Complete Denture Occlusion: Best Evidence Consensus Statement.
 JPD.
 2021.

 Previous